Elizabeth Holmes gets emotional under fire by prosecutors

 “U are God’s tigress and warrior.
 You are extraordinary,” Balwani cooed to Holmes in a 2015 documents displayed in court Tuesday.
 Holmes quickly responded with this text: “Coming from my tiger means the whole universe to me.”

-While poring over the old texts, Holmes occasionally dabbed away tears and wiped her nose with a tissue.
-The jury watched and listened along with a packed courtroom that included one person who trained a pair of binoculars on Holmes from a back row.
+While poring over the old texts, Holmes occasionally dabbed away tears and wiped her nose with a tissue while a jury watched and listened along with a packed courtroom that included one person who trained a pair of binoculars on Holmes from a back row

 The drama unfolded the day after Holmes cast herself as a victim of Balwani’s abusive and controlling behavior while they were romantically involved from 2005 to 2016.
 Balwani, 56, also served as Theranos’ chief operating officer from 2009 to 2016 while Holmes, 37, was the CEO and controlling shareholder.